 verify that this certificate has an extended key usage that includes id-atsc-kp-signalingSigning,

-verify that this certificate contains a Subject Directory Attribute with an attribute of type id-atsc-sdattr-bsid containing a comma separated list of hexadecimal numbers that include all of the bsids listed in the Service List Table for this broadcast stream.
+verify that this certificate contains a Subject Directory Attribute extension with an attribute of type id-atsc-sdattr-bsid and values that contain a SET OF INTEGER (as described in RFC 5280 [12]), and that the set of values matches the set of bsids listed in the Service List Table for this broadcast stream.

 and verify that this end-entity certificate’s SubjectKeyIdentifier matches either the CurrentCert or, if present, the NextCert.